Badr bin Abdul Mohsen Al Saud

 Badr bin Abdul Mohsen Al Saud (بدر بن عبد المحسن آل سعود; 2 April 1949 – 4 May 2024) was a Saudi prince, Arabic poet and painter.
 He was a son of Prince Abdul Muhsin bin Abdulaziz Al Saud and nephew of all Saudi kings since 1953.
 He was a grandson of Saudi's founder King Abdulaziz.
 He is known in the Arab world for his five poetry collections, where he combined both traditional and modernist styles of Arabic poetry.

 Biography

 Al-Badr, as he was called, started writing poetry at the age of 16.
 Author of five poetry collections, he drew inspiration from two different styles of Arabic poetry, vernacular Nabati Bedouin tradition and modernist Arabic poetry.
 Further, he was known for his innovations of contemporary Arabic poetry.
 Some of his sentimental and romantic verses also became lyrics for Arabic songs.
 Among other public events, his works were performed in 2018 at the Jenadriyah festival.
 In 2023, he performed at a poetry evening at the King Abdulaziz Center for World Culture and opened his first art exhibition in Saudi Arabia entitled "Masterpieces of Al-Badr".
 According to literary scholar Mouneera Al-Ghadeer, his "spiritual and humanist tone" resembles that of Lebanese-American poet Kahlil Gibran.

 In 2019, King Salman bin Abdulaziz awarded him the King Abdulaziz Medal.
+In 1973, he became president of The Saudi Arabian Society for Culture and Arts and later chaired the Saudi Poetry Organization.